Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

 Deoksugung Palace was built in the late 16th century and is located in the heart of downtown Seoul.

-It is the smallest of the royal palaces of Seoul, and stands out for its fusion of traditional Korean architecture and Western influences.
+It is the smallest of the royal palaces in Seoul, and stands out for its fusion of traditional Korean architecture and Western influences.

 The image shows a grand neoclassical building, identified as Seogjojeon Hall at Deoksugung Palace in Seoul, South Korea.
 The building features tall, white columns and an ornate facade, typical of Western-style architecture during the Korean Empire period.
 On the steps leading up to the entrance, a woman in a striking red dress poses for a photo while a photographer captures the moment, highlighting the building's historical and cultural significance as a popular tourist spot.
 The scene is set against a partly cloudy sky, adding a touch of drama to the composition.